zhamri/Template-LabTest/README.md

 $ java HelloWorld
 ```

-1. For a single source file in a directory `Question1`
+2. For a single source file in a `Question1` directory.
 ```
 $ javac Question1/HelloWorld.java
 $ java Question1/HelloWorld